 The Impact of Employee Health on Business Performance

 When employees aren’t at their best, this causes a ripple effect across the company that is felt in more ways than one.
-The most obvious impact is financial costs from medical expenses but think about the deadlines missed due to absenteeism or the dive in output when presenteeism (being at work but not fully functional due to illness) strikes.
+The most obvious impact is financial costs from medical expenses.
+In industries like technology, common hazards in data centers, such as ergonomic strains or inadequate ventilation, can exacerbate absenteeism and presenteeism, leading to missed deadlines and reduced output.

 A study by the Integrated Benefits Institute found that poor employee health costs the U.S. economy $530 billion annually in lost productivity alone.